 The cornerstone of my counselling practice is a powerful and practical approach called Transactional Analysis (or T.A. for short) which empowers clients with self understanding and provides them with tools to help them make new choices in dealing with the challenges of life.
 However, central to the way I work is my appreciation of the fundamental uniqueness of everyone I work with and so I recognise the importance of creating a new therapy for each new client, one which is informed by my experience working with a number of other Humanistic approaches to counselling, including:

 Taking my understanding of Humanistic psychology as a starting point I also integrate into my work an ecological perspective on the causes of human distress.
 If you have a sense that the difficulties you’re experiencing are somehow connected to how our society is set up then this way of seeing things may provide a helpful way for you to reframe things.

-This perspective takes as its starting point an appreciation of the complex web of interrelationships that exist between “psyche” (the totality of the human mind, conscious and unconscious), the society in which we live and the more-than-human world of nature which encapsulates this society.
-It is a perspective which takes into account the fact that our psyches are not only tangled up with the social conditions in which we live, they are also deeply rooted in the earth.
+This perspective takes as its starting point an appreciation of the complex web of interrelationships that exist between “psyche” (the totality of the human mind, conscious and unconscious), the society in which we live and the more-than-human world of nature which the human world is inextricably intertwined with.
+It is a perspective which takes into account the fact that our minds are not only tangled up with the social conditions in which we live, they are also deeply rooted in the earth.
 When we split psyche from nature, as a lot of modern psychology tends to do, this gets forgotten and a particular kind of sickness sets in.
 It is a form of this sickness which ails so many of us in our modern society.
 This is what we mean by the term alienation from nature.

 A peaceful rural setting, perfect for counselling and reflection

-My practice is based near the village of Halland in the heart of beautiful East Sussex countryside, a short drive from Uckfield, Heathfield, Hailsham, Ringmer and Laughton.
+As well as working in the heart of The City of Brighton & Hove, I also have a practice based near the village of Halland in the heart of beautiful East Sussex countryside, a short drive from Uckfield, Heathfield, Hailsham, Ringmer and Laughton.